Paul's Internet Landfill/ 2023/ My Turn

 There were a few things that went right about this experience, and most of them had to do with greedily hoarding material goods:

 Honestly I wish I had had the foresight to hoard other things.
-There is a nitrous oxide spray called Enovid that might have been useful in preventing infection in the first place.
-Maybe I could have even scored Metformin, although I am still not convinced I want it.
+Maybe I should have been huffing Enovid.
+Maybe I could have scored Metformin, although I am still not convinced I want it.
 If I was not so stingy I could have also gotten a pulse oximeter.

 I also wish I had hoarded my work laptop when I went home for the weekend.
 I do not like bringing my work laptop home unless I know I will need it.
 As it stood I ended up arranging to get my work laptop to my place in a somewhat humiliating way.